 Codependency mixed with a substance use disorder adds a complicated component to an already unhealthy situation.
 Often times, codependency will lead an individual to feel trapped in misery while preventing you from helping your addicted loved one get the help they need.
-Here are 10 signs of a codependent relationship.
+For this reason, it is important to be able to identify the signs of a codependent relationship.

 What is Codependency?

-As mentioned before, according to the MHA, codependency is an emotional and behavioral condition that is passed down from one generation to the next.
+As mentioned before, codependency is an emotional and behavioral condition that is passed down from one generation to the next.
 Also known as “relationship addiction”, codependency is often one-sided and emotionally damaging to both parties involved.
 Codependency was originally identified while studying the family dynamics of alcoholics, however, codependency can affect anyone.

 Individuals who are codependent rely on their loved ones to validate their sense of self-worth.
 Oftentimes, these individuals feel powerless and helpless and are terrified of rejection and abandonment.
 These types of codependent relationships are detrimental to both parties.
 Ulterior motives and unacknowledged fears that the codependent individual shares, often leads to overly controlling and self-centered behaviors.
 The complexity of codependency lies within the learned response often cultivated in dysfunctional homes where codependent behavior warps the relationship between parents or between children and their parents.